 - category D felonies, such as unpaid casino markers or forgery

-- category E felonies, such as possessing drug paraphernalia or gang recruitment (if the defendant is an adult)
+- category E felonies, such as possessing drug paraphernalia or gang recruitment (if you are an adult)

 The punishment depends on the class of felony.
 Obviously category A felonies in Las Vegas carry the harshest punishments, including life in Nevada State prison or even the death penalty in Nevada.
 Meanwhile, category E felonies in Las Vegas usually guarantee just probation with no prison.3

-Note that there are some crimes called “wobblers” which can be either felonies or gross misdemeanors.
-In these cases, the judge has the discretion to decide which one to convict the defendant of.4 Examples of wobblers in Nevada include:
+In Nevada, attempts to commit a category C, D, or E felony are called “wobblers“, which can be either felonies or gross misdemeanors.
+If you are convicted of a wobbler, the judge has the discretion to decide which one to sentence you to.4 Examples of wobblers in Nevada include:

 - Attempts to commit burglary